yohannd1/nvim-nim/README.md

 # TASKS
 - [x] Sync version communicating with nimsuggest
-- [ ] Test the user's versions
+- [ ] Test dependency versions
 - [ ] Add roadmap

 # BUGS
-- [ ] Not all lines are read from stdin for some reason with job-control
+- [x] Not all lines are read from stdin for some reason with job-control